+In general, inverted mortgage loans must be repaid when the borrower dies, and this is normally financed by the sale (or refinancing) of the property.
+This process can be a source of problems and distress for families who inherit a home.
 It's one of the reasons why reverse mortgages aren't recommended for older people who want to leave the property to their heirs.
 A traditional fixed-rate term mortgage may offer these heirs a financing solution to secure the property, but they may not qualify for such a loan.

 In that case, a prized family home can be sold to a stranger to quickly satisfy reverse mortgage debt.
-In this case, you are protected.

 If the house is sold for more than the outstanding loan balance, the remaining funds go to the heirs.
 If a house is sold for less, the heirs get nothing and insurance from the Federal Housing Administration (FHA) covers the lender's deficit.
 In other words, the reverse mortgage repayment amount cannot exceed the income from the sale of the property.

 If the balance of a mortgage remains after the sale, the owners' assets are not responsible for that amount.
 So, you may not have a house to inherit, but you won't have a debt to pay either.
 Many problems are due to heirs not knowing that their parents or grandparents have a reverse mortgage.
 Prepare family members who don't apply for loans and who live in the house by deciding together what to do after they die, so they know what to expect.

 Another major source of problems when inheriting a reverse mortgage is the tight schedule involved in doing so.
 No matter what your relationship is with the person who died, you'll need to act quickly to make sure you maintain control over what happens to your property.
 Heirs must obtain a home appraisal no later than 30 days after the due and payment notice is sent.
 If there is a surviving spouse who does not apply for a loan, you can apply for a deferment if the requirements described by HUD are met.

-Communication is the key to avoiding these problems.
+Communication is key to avoiding these problems.
 Prepare family members who don't apply for loans by deciding together what to do after they die, so they know what to expect.
 Department of Housing and Urban Development.
 Once the owner of a home with a reverse mortgage dies, the lender sends a letter to the heirs explaining that the loan is due.

 The beneficiaries then have 30 days to decide how they want to proceed.
 This is why lenders suggest ending a strategy in advance.
 After the death of the last surviving borrower, the balance of the reverse mortgage loan matures and is payable.
 The profits from a reverse mortgage act as additional income for older people who may need to pay medical expenses or if they want to delay getting Social Security benefits.